jbarnette/johnson/README.txt

 (The MIT License)

-Copyright (c) 2008 John Barnette, Aaron Patterson
+Copyright (c) 2008 John Barnette, Aaron Patterson, Yehuda Katz

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the